Thomas Mitchell (explorer): First expedition

 Mitchell continued his northward push into uncolonised territory, guided by a local Gamilaraay man named "Mr. Brown".
 In mid-December, near to where Boggabri now stands, they located the remains of a stockyard and huts built by George Clarke and his Aboriginal colleagues.
 By early January 1832 Mitchell's group was travelling along the Namoi River, by which stage Mr Brown had left them.
 Mitchell's party then headed north unguided but managed to reach the Gwydir River in mid-January where they found a small Aboriginal village of conical-roofed huts.
 They followed the Gwydir west and made it to the Barwon River by the end of the month.
 Mitchell came to the correct conclusion that the Barwon flowed into the Darling River and decided not to proceed any further.

 At this stage, Finch had finally caught up with the main group.
-Finch conveyed the news that the provisions he had obtained had been ransacked by Aboriginal people at Gorolei.
+Finch conveyed the news that the provisions he had obtained had been ransacked by Aboriginal people at Gurley.
 Two men he had left to guard the supplies had also been killed.
 The immediate effect was that Mitchell decided to abandon the expedition and return south.
 The party retraced their path having tense but peaceful interactions with large groups of Gamilaraay people along the way.
 They reached Gorolei on 18 February where Mitchell buried the bodies of the two killed men and salvaged some equipment.
 Aboriginal people approached the group laying down their spears and offering females to Mitchell's men in an apparent attempt at appeasement for the killings.
 Mitchell refused the offer but accepted their guidance on an easy way back to the Namoi River.
 Once back at Wallamoul, Mitchell placed White in charge of the main party, while he returned hastily to Sydney.
 He was satisfied that there was no truth about the river Kindur claimed by Clarke.
 Fourteen years later, Mitchell revealed that the convicts had indulged in sexual relations with Aboriginal women.